Track And Field Equipment List

 A crossbar is the horizontal part of a high jump or pole vault you jump over.
-The standard cross bar is 13 feet and 1.5 inches long.
+The standard crossbar is 13 ft and 1.5 in long.
 The high jump has been included in the Olympics since the very first Games in 1896.
 You should only buy a crossbar if you already have the holders and a landing mat for your landing.
 You can get a practice foam crossbar for about $30, but a regulation fiberglass crossbar costs $100 to $150.

 A discus cart is a very useful tool that can save your energy and strength at practice and meets.
 A discus cart can typically carry anywhere from 12 to 24 discuses.
 You can get a cart that is only for discuses or carts that have carriers for shot puts, javelins, and even more.
 A discus cart typically has five-inch wheels to move it around the stadium.
 Discus carts will cost upwards of $1,000.

 Usually, a finish line is painted onto the track.
 Sometimes the finish line is permanently on the track, but for meets, it’ll often be painted over to be brighter for the races.
 If you want to create your own finish line on the street or backyard, you can use white spray paint, tape, or a string.
 A sector line kit with tape and staples will cost around $50 to $100 and can be used to tape down a finish line.